If you jump, I jump.

 Let's go try and disperse the non-logic behind peer pressure as best we can.

-The basic psychology behind peer pressure and your desires to copycat others, to conform, fortunately, does not contain any riddles to be solved, nor layers to be uncovered.
+The basic psychology behind peer pressure and your desire to copycat others, to conform, fortunately, does not contain any riddles to be solved, nor layers to be uncovered.

 Have you ever noticed how when someone yawns you get a terrible itch to start yawning, too?
 Or when you're sharing a cup of coffee with friends, you involuntarily start mimicking their mannerisms — if they tuck a loose strand of hair behind their ear, you do the same thing almost immediately.